 Interest rate risk is the risk that the Group's financial position will be adversely affected by movements in interest rates that will increase the cost of floating rate debt or opportunity losses that may arise on fixed rate borrowings in a falling interest rate environment.
-Interest rate risk on cash and security deposits is not a material risk due to the short term nature of these financial instruments.
+Shareholder loans bear a fixed interest rate therefore they are not exposed to any interest rate risk.